Rollout event-triggered control: reconciling event- and time-triggered control: Closed-loop guarantees

 In the following, we will illustrate Theorem \ref{thm:convergence}, compare the two variants and contrast rollout ETC with TTC and classical ETC by means of a numerical example.To this end, we consider the two-mass-spring system from \cite{Antunes14}, discretized with a sampling time of \SI{0.1}{\second}.
 The system matrices $A$ and $B$ are

 A token bucket TS has been assigned to the control loop by a network manager with parameters $g=1$, $c=6$ and $b=22$, resulting in a base period of $M=6$ and a sustainable rate/maximum bandwidth of $\frac{g}{c}=\frac{1}{6}\approx 0.1667$.
-The initial plant state, held input and bucket level are given by $x(0)=[1\;0\;1\;0]^\top$, $u(0)=0$ and $\beta(0)=c-g=5$, such that there is a transmission possible already at $k=0$.
-The plant state and input are assumed to be unconstrained, i.e., $\mathbb{X} = \R^n$ and $\U=\R^m$ and the cost matrices are $Q=10I$ and $R=1$.
+The initial plant state, held input and bucket level are given by $x(0)=[1\;0\;1\;0]^\top$, $w(0)=0$ and $\beta(0)=c-g=5$, making a transmission possible already at $k=0$.
+The plant state and input are unconstrained, i.e., $\mathbb{X}\times\U = \R^{n+m}$ and the cost matrices are $Q=10I$ and $R=1$.
 For this system and bandwidth constraint, the optimal time-triggered strategy is to transmit periodically with period $M=6$, and to choose the control gain as discussed in Subsection \ref{sec:variant_1}.
 With this TTC strategy, the infinite-horizon control cost is given by $x(0)^\top P_x x(0)=3010$.

 Figure \ref{fig:cost_comparison_horizon} depicts the infinite-horizon cost of the optimal TTC and of rollout ETC in both variants for different prediction horizons, where the terminal ingredients have been computed using Matlab, YALMIP \cite{YALMIP} and SDPT3 \cite{SDTP3}.
-The cost of rollout ETC was approximated by simulating the system for a large time until it has converged ($k\in\N_{[0,500]}$) and summing the cost \eqref{stage_cost} in each time step.
+The cost of rollout ETC was approximated by simulating the system for a large time until it has converged ($k\in\N_{[0,500]}$) and summing the overall stage cost \eqref{stage_cost} in each time step.
 We note that for Variant 1, the prediction horizon must be at least $\overline{N}\ge 6=M$, whereas for Variant 2, the prediction horizon can be an arbitrary natural number.
 From Figure \ref{fig:cost_comparison_horizon}, we see that the cost for rollout ETC is smaller than that of TTC in almost all of the cases, and often even much smaller, although rollout ETC and TTC have the same number of available transmissions.
 Only in Variant 2 and when $\overline{N}=1$ or $\overline{N}=7$, TTC has better performance.